By Gretchen Schuldt

-A State Assembly committee recommended adoption of a bill that make more people eligible to have their criminal records expunged, but made four more crimes ineligible for expungement.
+A State Assembly committee recommended adoption of a bill that would make more people eligible to have their criminal records expunged, but also added four more crimes ineligible for expungement.

 The Senate's Judiciary and Public Safety Committee recommended Senate adoption of the bill, without the additional four ineligible crimes, on a 5-2 vote.